 The table above lists 19 of the soft skills developed in the military and shows the service rank at which training for them occurs.
-On the back of this sheet, the key soft skills are defined, and examples of how you may have used them in the military are provided.
+On the following page, the key soft skills are defined, and examples of how you may have used them in the military are provided.